Hosted by EDUCO and the University of Paris (I, IV, and VII)

 Academic Focus: The EDUCO program is Emory's preeminent full immersion semester/year study abroad program in France.
 EDUCO, a consortium of Emory, Duke, Cornell, and Tulane Universities, is open to ALL majors and is designed for students studying French at the advanced level who want to increase their knowledge and proficiency in the language.
 The program offers students the experience of total immersion in French life and culture in Paris and a challenging and diverse course of study.
-Participants will spend the semester or year as fully matriculated students at the University of Paris or Sciences Po, selecting their courses from many fields.
+Participants will spend the semester or year as fully matriculated students at the University of Paris, selecting their courses from many fields.
 ALL CLASSES AT EDUCO AND THE UNIVERSITY OF PARIS ARE CONDUCTED IN FRENCH.

 Visiting (non Emory) students are welcome to apply to the EDUCO program through Emory.
 Due to the large volume of consortium-member applications for the Fall semester, only the Spring semester is open to visiting students.

 Fall: early September to late December